Ted Bundy: Unconfirmed

-Bundy remains a suspect in several unsolved homicides and disappearances, and is likely responsible for others that may never be identified; in 1987, he confided to Keppel that there were "some murders" that he would "never talk about", because they were committed "too close to home", "too close to family" or involved "victims who were very young".
-Minutes before his execution, Hagmaier queried Bundy about unsolved homicides in New Jersey, Vermont, Illinois, Texas and Florida.
+Bundy remains a suspect in several unsolved homicides and disappearances, and is likely responsible for others that may never be identified; in 1987, he confided to Keppel that there were "some murders" that he would "never talk about", because they were committed "too close to home", "too close to family" or involved "victims who were very young."
+Minutes before his execution, Hagmaier queried Bundy about unsolved homicides in Florida, Vermont, Illinois, New Jersey and Texas.
 Bundy provided directions—later proven inaccurate—to Curtis' burial site in Utah, but denied involvement in any of the open cases.
 In 2011, Bundy's complete DNA profile, obtained from a vial of his blood found in an evidence vault, was added to the FBI's DNA database for future reference in these and other unsolved murder cases: